jbelmont/marcels-blog/content/post/getting-started-with-latex.md

 Please read the following [LaTex Wiki Book](https://en.wikibooks.org/wiki/LaTeX)

+## LaTex Workshop

+I will be building a LaTex workshop that you can follow if you wish [Here](https://github.com/jbelmont/latex-workshop)

 ## How to find me

 If you like this blog post then please follow me at [jbelmont @ github](https://github.com/jbelmont) and [jbelmont80 @ twitter](https://twitter.com/jbelmont80)